tanneerumahesh/tanneerumahesh.github.io/_posts/2019-10-28-aws-cli-mfa.markdown

 ---

 ### Problem
-If we have MFA(multi factor authentication) setup enabled on AWS console then we need to generate temporary access/secret keys and session token with MFA to access aws services through aws cli lets see how we can do it!.
+If we have MFA(multi factor authentication) setup enabled on AWS console then we need to generate temporary access/secret keys and session token with MFA to access aws services through aws cli. lets see how we can do it!.

 ### Solution
 1. Get MFA device arn from AWS console